near/NEPs/specs/Standards/MultiToken/Core.md

 // Arguments:
 // * `sender_id`: the sender of `mt_transfer_call`
 // * `previous_owner_ids`: the account that owned the tokens prior to it being
-//   transfered to this contract, which can differ from `sender_id` if using
+//   transferred to this contract, which can differ from `sender_id` if using
 //   Approval Management extension
 // * `token_ids`: the `token_ids` argument given to `mt_transfer_call`
 // * `amounts`: the `token_ids` argument given to `mt_transfer_call`